ET Speaks From Home

 White paint can make a room feel brighter and larger.
 It brings more sunlight into the room and provides a greater sense of emptiness – which could help to contrast any clutter.
 Dark walls are likely to make a room feel smaller, so you should be careful when applying these colours.

-Remove crown molding
+Remove crown moulding

 Add vertical strips to walls